cogini/mix_deploy/README.md

 ### Runtime environment scripts

 These scripts are called by the systemd unit to set get the application config at runtime prior to starting the app.
-They are more most useful with Distillery.
-Eixir 1.9+ now supports
+They are more most useful with Distillery, as Eixir 1.9+ now supports
 [runtime configuration](https://hexdocs.pm/mix/Mix.Tasks.Release.html#module-runtime-configuration)
 via `config/releases.exs` and `rel/env.sh.eex`.